 Cycle route Roermonds Roerdal

-At 660 meters above sea level in Belgium the Ruhr rises.
-It chooses its way over Belgian and German territory and then enters our country under Vlodrop.
-In the sixties and seventies of the 20th century, the Ruhr was heavily polluted by rinse water from the German coal mines.
-There was no life left in it and Roermond regularly suffered from foam flakes that were entering the city.
-After the closure of the mines a lot has been improved.
-Now the rudder is so clean that beavers, kingfishers and special dragonflies can be found in the rudder valley.
-Although the river's ushers are still polluted, the water is clear enough for more than thirty species of fish.
-Even the salmon is back in the Ruhr.
+The Ruhr originates 660 metres above sea level in Belgium as a tributary of the Meuse.
+It chooses its course over Belgian and German territory and then enters the Netherlands below Vlodrop.
+In the sixties and seventies of the 20th century, the Ruhr was heavily polluted by flushing water from the German coal mines.
+There was no more life in the river water and Roermond was regularly troubled by foam flakes that swirled into the city.
+After the closure of the mines, much improved.
+Now, the Ruhr is so clean that beavers, kingfishers and rare dragonfly species can be found in the Ruhr valley.
+Although the bottom of the river is still polluted, the water is clear enough for more than thirty species of fish.
+Even the salmon is back in the Ruhr!

 Here you can expand your route with pitstops